ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 ground, preferring to face opponents head-on, using a mix of defensive and offensive strategies to crush their foes.

-Earthbending abilities focus on strengthening and defending oneself while remaining on the ground when possible.
+Earthbending abilities focus on strengthening and defending oneself.

 .. toctree::
     :name: earthtree